Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 - Using the AWS Console:

-- Use an IAM user with the necessary permissions, i.e., the user with administrator access.
+- Use an IAM entity with the necessary permissions, e.g., a user with administrator access.

 - This is straightforward as everything is accomplished via a graphical user interface.